ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ### Install a text editor

 When coding, it's important to have a good text editor.
 You can use whichever you want, but I recommend [Sublime Text 3](https://www.sublimetext.com).
-Visit [https://www.sublimetext.com/3](https://www.sublimetext.com/3) and download the installer for you operating system.
+Visit [https://www.sublimetext.com/3](https://www.sublimetext.com/3) and download the installer for your operating system.
 Run it with the default settings.

 ### Create a Heroku account